 But for users to complete a specific action, you need them to explore your site and become captivated and intrigued by your website content and how it can help them solve a problem.

-But, what should you class as a conversion?
+But, what should you classify as a conversion?

 A conversion might be a purchase, newsletter signup or a site enquiry.
 Whatever is the most important for you to measure - you should focus on that.